nickmckenney/Building-a-JSON-API/readme.md

 **You will be working individually for this project**, and you'll be designing the app yourself.
 We will be taking ***attendance at 9:00am*** per usual every morning of project week.

-**You will submit your idea complete with ERDs to your squad leader via Slack by 12:00pm Sunday, February 26 to get feedback by 9:00am Monday, February 27.**
+**You will submit your idea complete with ERDs to your squad leader via Slack by 12:00pm Thursday, 27 April to get feedback by 9:00am Friday, April 28.**

 Remember to focus on your MVP first. &mdash; **scope creep/feature creep is the biggest pitfall for any project!**
 <!--